C02022/etch-a-sketch/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Create a pull request.

-Please ensure that your code adheres to the project's coding standards and guidelines.

 ## Contact

-If you have any questions, feedback, or suggestions, please feel free to reach out to us:
+If you have any questions, feedback, or suggestions, please feel free to reach out to me:

 - GitHub: https://github.com/C02022
 - Email: chrisobando107@gmail.com